 Ensuring documents and drawings pertaining to their system are controlled and maintained per the integration requirements.

+Ensuring design data exchanged between design-responsible organizations is recorded in the tracking log.

 Developing and maintaining the MIPs and associated travelers.

 Ensuring the travelers and test data is completed and properly documented and shared with interfacing sub-systems.